rs1701/apersharp/README.md

 (Work in progress)

 Apersharp does the following steps by default.
-1. "get_data": Get data from ALTA
+1. `get_data`: Get data from ALTA
-2. "setup_sharpener": Set up the configuration file for SHARpener
+2. `setup_sharpener`: Set up the configuration file for SHARpener
-3. "run_sharpener": Run the SHARPener pipeline with the steps set in the configuration file
+3. `run_sharpener`: Run the SHARPener pipeline with the steps set in the configuration file
-4. "collect_results": Collect results from SHARPener (i.e., create the zip files with pdfs and source tables)
+4. `collect_results`: Collect results from SHARPener (i.e., create the zip files with pdfs and source tables)
-5. "get_master_table" Create Master table with the sources from all cubes
+5. `get_master_table` Create Master table with the sources from all cubes
-6. "match_sources": Match sources across beams and write the cross-matched source IDs to the master table
+6. `match_sources`: Match sources across beams and write the cross-matched source IDs to the master table
-7. "analys_sources": Analyse spectra of all sources and search for candidates of absorption using negative and positive SNR tests
+7. `analys_sources`: Analyse spectra of all sources and search for candidates of absorption using negative and positive SNR tests
-8. "clean_up": Clean up by removing cubes and images to clear up disk space.
+8. `clean_up`: Clean up by removing cubes and images to clear up disk space.
 It is possible to leave steps out or run them separately.

 This is what SHARPener does in a nutshell: